ropensci/rangr/README.md

   r = log(2),
   rate = 1 / 1e3
 )
+#> NaN values were found in input maps and replaced with NA (cells outside the study area)
 ```

 Here, we set the intrinsic population growth rate to `log(2)` and the